HuyTheKiller/Sagatro/README.md

     * 🟡 Gold Stake: Jokers must last 3 rounds to be sellable
 - 🗻 Boost your Cryptid addiction with this mod's own Exponential Mult - an extremely powerful operation used for deep endless runs.
 - 🎨 Custom artwork: Many of them are pulled from Black Souls' twisted farity tales.
 - 🎵 Custom music: Ease your stress with a lofi-themed version of the original soundtrack.
-It's not copyrighted so feel free to stream!
+It's not copyrighted* so feel free to stream!
+###### * Pocket Mirror storyline alters background music based on your current progress, many of which may be copyrighted.
+If you encounter issues, go to Sagatro's config tab and use the "No external" option of Sagatro music.
 ---

 🚧 **Status**